mstykow/cloud-app-factory/README.md

 So in a last iteration we create a user interface such as a web app which runs our infrastructure code based on some very simple user input received through a form on a page.
 That's what this tutorial is about: showing how to deploy Cloud infrastructure at the click of a button.

-The answer provided by this tutorial is this:

-1. Collect user input via a form on a website.
-1. Send this input to a Lambda function running AWS CDK to generate a custom CloudFormation template.
-1. Return the template to the web application and CRUD the required infrastructure through the AWS CloudFormation SDK.
-Credentials to do so can be obtained via a custom user pool or, not implemented here, a federated login.

 ## Tutorial

 In this tutorial we will build a web app that collects some input via a form.
 This input will be sent to an [AWS Lambda](https://aws.amazon.com/lambda/) function which dynamically generates for us the infrastructure code to deploy an application in the Cloud which we will call "cloud app" for short.